Italy Hiking: Tuscany & Cinque Terre

 We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures.
 Don’t forget to pack:

-- Hat for sun protection
+- Lightweight, long-sleeved shirts and pants for sun protection

-- Sunscreen and sunglasses
+- Sunscreen

 - Swimwear and quick-dry towel for beach stops